Wei-Shao-Reg/GDR/README.md

 To efficiently run the GDR code, we recommend a machine with a minimum computer memory of 128GB and a minimum number of CPU cores of 16.
 Our code has been succefully test on MacOS, Linux Mint, and the [[Argon Linux HPC at the University of Iowa](https://hpc.uiowa.edu/event/63831).]

 ### Steps to Install the GDR Program
-1. Intall proper CMake (3.1.0 and above) if do not have one ready on your machine https://cmake.org/install/.
+1. Install proper CMake (3.1.0 and above) if do not have one ready on your machine https://cmake.org/install/.
 Note, if you have already installed Anaconda, you can just run the following command to install CMake:
 ```
 conda install -c anaconda cmake
 ```